Competitive Demand Learning: A Non-cooperative Pricing Algorithm with Coordinated Price Experimentation: Analyses: Convergence, Revenue Difference, and Regret

-Suppose that no competitors exist and the term $\nabla r^i(p^{i\ast})$ is equal to zero, then regret can be expressed as $\nabla^2 r^i(p^{i\ast}) \vert p^{i\ast}-p^i_t \vert^2$ and the upper bound can be inferred by the result of \eqref{bound_squared_expectation}.
-However, as the term $\nabla r^i(p^{i\ast},p^{-i\ast})$ is a vector and not equal to zero in our setting, the traditional approach is not suitable for our analysis.
-It is possible that certain price vectors may yield a higher revenue than Nash equilibrium prices.
-Despite this, we can prove the same result using the negative semi-definiteness property of the revenue function.

-Theorem~2 gives us an upper bound on revenue difference, and we now analyze the revenue regret.
-It is known that the price $p_t^i$ of firm $i$ made by DDEP is not necessarily the optimal price that truly maximize $i$'s own revenue.
+Theorem~\ref{theorem2} gives us an upper bound on revenue difference, and we now analyze the revenue regret.
+It is known that the price $p_t^i$ of firm $i$ made by CDL is not necessarily the optimal price that truly maximize $i$'s own revenue.
 Such a true optimal price $p_t^{i\ast}$ is derived from the true best response function with respect to the true demand.
-Suppose firm $i$ realizes the true demand function at some time $T$.
-In such a case, the firm will regret making the price decision at $p_t^i$ rather than $p_t^{i\ast}$ during the past time interval $t=1,\ldots,T$.
-Hence, we obtain the following theory concerning the regret bound: \begin{Theorem}{Regret}{fermat} Under the defined assumptions, the sequence of optimal decisions $ \lbrace p_t^{i\ast} :t\geq 1 \rbrace$ satisfies
+Suppose that firm $i$ realizes the true demand function at some time $T$.
+In such a case, the firm would regret making the price decision~$p_t^i$ rather than $p_t^{i\ast}$ during the past period~$t=1,\ldots,T$.
+Hence, we obtain the following theorem regarding the regret bound whose proof is in EC.6: \begin{theorem}{}{} Under the defined assumptions, the sequence~$\{p^i_t: t\geq 1\}$ (compared with the sequence~$\lbrace p_t^{i\ast}: t\geq 1 \rbrace$) satisfies

-for some positive constant $K_7$, $T \geq 2$ and $N \geq 2$. \end{Theorem}
+for some positive constant $K_7$, $T \geq 2$ and $F \geq 2$. \end{theorem}

+The key ideas to prove this theorem are the following: we divide the price experimentation (Step~1) into three parts and analyze the difference between $p_t^{i\ast}$ and $p_t^i$ of each part separately.
+The first part contains the first $I_n$ periods, where no adjustment are made on $p_t^i$.
+The second part contains the periods where firm $i$ change its price.
+The third part contains the periods where the firms except firm $i$ change their prices.
+Then, we obtain the convergence rate of $p_t^i$ to $p_t^{i\ast}$.
+From this, the regret bound is derived.